A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Take Your Annotations to the Next Level

 \subsection{Performance}

-\paragraph{Model hyperparameter tuning.} The most influential hyperparameter for annotation stability is \emph{temperature}.
-Lower temperatures (e.g.,~0 to~0.3) produce more deterministic outputs and are recommended for classification or coding tasks.
+\paragraph{Model hyperparameter tuning.} The most influential hyperparameter for annotation quality is \texttt{temperature}.
+Lower temperatures (e.g.,~0 to~0.3) produce more deterministic outputs and are typically recommended for classification or coding tasks.
 Higher values increase variability and may encourage creativity, but at the cost of consistency.
-Where possible, evaluate multiple temperature settings using a small validation subset to identify the best balance between accuracy and diversity.
+Where possible, evaluate multiple temperature settings using a small validation subset to identify the best temperature value for your specific task.

 \paragraph{Consistency prompting.} LLMs can exhibit stochastic variation even under identical prompts.
 A simple yet powerful way to increase reliability is to generate multiple responses for each item and aggregate the results, for example, by taking the majority vote for categorical outputs or the mean for continuous scores.
 This ensemble-like strategy smooths out random fluctuations and provides a more stable annotation signal.